mbbx6spp/funalgebra/README.md

   hopefully you will find it a more productive way to encode errors in your software as I have, if you haven't already.

-The phrase functional programming encompasses a broad range of *enforcement* for the above ideas, so I am going to attempt to be embracing of many common approaches to "functional programming".
+The phrase functional programming in industrial usage encompasses a broad range of *enforcement* for the above ideas at the language level, so I am going to attempt to be embracing of many approaches to "functional programming" as defined more loosely in industry than is generally defined in academia.

 The reader should also not be completely horrified by the idea of thinking in more algebraic terms, using properties to gain a better understanding of behaviour, inferring types, and their relationships to one another.

 Optional: I heavily encourage you to install both `haskell-platform` and `scala` as most of the examples will be in these languages.
 I also have a